bobjacobsen/OpenlcbLibrary/Sources/OpenlcbLibrary/Documentation.docc/Documentation.md

  - ``RemoteNodeProcessor``: keeps track of remote nodes and provides access to their internal information

  ``Node``s, ``NodeStore``s, and Link-layer and Physical-layer implementations are permanent: Once they are created, they persist until the end of the program.
 Therefore ARC loops are permitted.
- ``Message``s, Events, and the various ID structs are immutable and not permanent.
+ ``Message``s, ``Event``s, and the various ID structs are immutable and not permanent.
 Processors are in-between: They are immutable once created, but long-lasting hence are allowed to have references to other objects.

 The ``OpenlcbNetwork`` class can be used to build a complete configuration.